 Authentication and Authorization

-Custom APIs must be secured by a security scheme which includes exactly one custom scope.
-To access Custom APIs, clients must obtain a token with the required scope.
+Custom APIs must be secured by a security scheme which includes exactly one functional scope.
+Custom API clients must obtain a token with the required scope.
+To secure your custom endpoints and make authorized requests to them, complete the following steps:

 1. Choose a security scheme and custom scope for the endpoint.